Gunman opens fire at Texas cabinet business, at least one dead

 At least one person was killed and several others wounded in a shooting at an industrial park in central Texas on Thursday (Apr 8), police said, the latest in several episodes of deadly mass gun violence in the US over the past three weeks.

-The shooting occurred at Kent Moore Cabinets in Bryan, Texas, police chief Eric Buske told reporters, and the suspect was believed to be an employee of the business.

-A suspect was later taken into custody.
+The Texas Department of Public Safety reported that a state trooper "was shot while pursuing an individual suspected of being involved in the shooting in Bryan.
+He remains in serious but stable condition".

+It was not immediately clear if the officer was among the Bryan police department's tally.

 Texas governor Greg Abbott said in a statement that "the state will assist in any way needed to help prosecute the suspect".
-Abbott said a law enforcement officer was "injured while apprehending the suspect".

-The shooting left one person dead at the scene and four others struck by gunfire, the chief said.
-A fifth person was taken to the hospital suffering from an apparent asthma attack, according to Buske.

 The violence follows a string of more than half a dozen deadly mass shootings across the US since mid-March, including rampages that killed eight people at Atlanta-area spas, 10 people at a supermarket in Boulder, Colorado, and four people, including a 9-year-old boy in Orange, California.